Erin go bragh maybe, but no flag for Irish pub in Florida

 But being forced to remove the flag of their homeland was an insult, Michelle said.

-“The large contingent of Irish immigrants who fought for this country in numerous wars can not be treated like this,” she said.
+“The large contingent of Irish immigrants who fought for this country in numerous wars cannot be treated like this,” she said.
 “Our flag is woven from the fabric of many proud nations and should never be discounted by the pettiness of a few narrow minded council members.”
-(Editing by David Adams)